dyne/dnscrypt-proxy/README-WINDOWS.markdown

     MaxActiveRequests (DWORD)
     TCPOnly           (DWORD)

-For example, in order to listen to local address `127.0.0.7` instead of `127.0.0.1`, the string value `127.0.0.7` should be set for the key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters\LocalAddress`.
+For example, in order to listen to local address that is not the default `127.0.0.1`, the key to put the custom IP address is `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters\LocalAddress`.

 Mandatory entries to run `dnscrypt-proxy` as a Windows service are: